binnes/esp8266Workshop/part1/PREREQ.md

 ## ESP8266 development

-To be able to communicate with the ESP8266 module and create applications for the ESP8266 module you need to have the following software on your laptop/workstation:
+To be able to complete the workshop you need to purchase the required hardware and install the required software to your laptop or workstation.
+You also need an active IBM Cloud account and a suitable WiFi environment:

+### WiFi

+The ESP8266 can connect to a 2.4GHz network supporting 802.11 b/g/n.
+The ESP8266 will not work with 5GHz frequencies (802.11 ac).

+As there is no ability to launch a browser on the ESP8266, so you cannot work with WiFi networks needing a browser to be able to enter credentials, which is a mechanism often used in public spaces, such as hotels.

+The workshop does not support advanced authentication, such as using LDAP or certificates to authenticate to the network.
+You should have a network that uses an access token/password, such as WPA/WPA2 - this is what most home WiFi access points provide.

+Many corporate networks are difficult to connect IoT devices to, as they can be tightly secured, often requiring certificates to be installed.

+If a suitable network is not available then smart Phone hotspots can be used to provide connectivity.
+The workshop does not require large amounts of data for the ESP8266, so is suitable for using a phone hotspot.

-### Hardware
+### Purchasing the required Hardware

+You need to purchase the following hardware to work through the workshop.
+The workshop instructions uses the DHT11 temperature and humidity sensor.
+This can be replaced with the DHT22 sensor, which has the same pinout, but offers a more accurate sensor.
+DHT11 is accurate within 2C, whilst the DHT22 is accurate to within 0.5C.

-- ESP8266, search for NodeMCU board
+- ESP8266, (search for **NodeMCU ESP8266 v3**)
-- NeoPixel RGB LED (or any other chainable RGB/RGBW LED based on ws2812b or sk6812 chips ), such as [this from Adafruit](https://www.adafruit.com/product/1734)
+- NeoPixel RGB LED (or any other chainable RGB/RGBW LED based on ws2812b or sk6812 chips ), such as [this from Adafruit](https://www.adafruit.com/product/1734) (Search for **Neopixel 8mm or 5mm** - often sold in packs of 5)
-- DHT11 Temperature / Humidity Sensor
+- DHT11 Temperature / Humidity Sensor (search for **DHT11 or DHT22**)
-- Female to Female jumper wires (6)
+- 6 x Female to Female jumper wires (search for **dupont cable f2f or f-f** - usually sold in packs of 40 cables)
-- MicroUSB cable
+- MicroUSB cable (Please ensure it is a data cable, not just a power cable)

+## Installing the required hardware

 ### Step 1 - Install the required drivers